sandeep4055/EDA/README.md

 # EDA
-Contains jupyter files of  Exploratory Data Analysis using different datasets
+Contains jupyter files of  Exploratory Data Analysis and feature engineering using on various datasets